marc-f/adamcod.es/_posts/2013-07-12-how-to-create-git-plugin.md

 {% gist 5983671 make-sure-file-includes-subcommand.sh %}

 Now we've loaded the file, we should have the sub-command function available to execute, so we test to make sure it exists.
 If it doesn't there's obviously something wrong, so do our standard "print usage information and error exit status" step.
+This actually produces some output we have to do something about, so we do some bash trickery and redirect it into `/dev/null`, which is basically a black hole for anything you don't want.

 {% gist 5983671 run-command.sh %}